thegrunge36/adaptive-video-encoder-releases/README.md

 **The command does nothing / "not recognized".**
 You're probably in the wrong folder, or `adaptive-encoder.exe` isn't in the current folder.
 Check with `pwd` (PowerShell) or `cd` (CMD) that you're in the right place, and with `ls` / `dir` that the `.exe` is actually there.

+**Dolby Vision doesn't work on Windows.**
+On Windows, `dovi_tool` must be installed separately — the bundled binary does not work on Windows for DV processing.
+Download `dovi_tool` from [https://github.com/quietvoid/dovi_tool/releases](https://github.com/quietvoid/dovi_tool/releases) and place it in the same folder as `adaptive-encoder.exe` or add it to your `PATH`.
+Without an accessible `dovi_tool`, Dolby Vision encoding will silently fail or be skipped.

 **My `_adaptive.mkv` files get reprocessed every time I run the batch.**
 Use the batch commands that include `-Exclude *_adaptive.mkv` (PowerShell) or the bash loop that filters `*_adaptive.mkv` (Linux/macOS).
 See the "Batch encode" section above.